 Independent Inquiry into Child Sexual Abuse in Germany

 Sharing stories may be hard for survivors of sexual abuse.
-Maybe it is the first time they are telling anyone about the abuse.
+Ir might be the first time they tell anyone about the abuse.
 Nevertheless, their statements are very important to understand why abuse could not be prevented in the past.

 Our core commitment

 - We will listen to survivors and their evidence will not be challenged.

 - We understand that describing their experiences may bring back painful memories.

 - We will be honest about what we can or cannot do.

 - We guarantee their anonymity, even in the event their experiences will be published in the context of a summary.